-The Grammar School was established in 1871 by the Reverend Arthur Jonathan Edmonds, M.A., the assistant curate of St Lawrence’s Church in Stroud.
+The Grammar School was established in 1871 by the Reverend Arthur Jonathan Edmonds, M.A.(1843-1914), the assistant curate of St Lawrence’s Church in Stroud.
 His school flourished and a purpose-built schoolhouse was erected in Lansdown, at the bottom of the Vicarage drive, which later became the Free Library.
 Oliver Wicks wrote, ‘the handsome building with its busts of Shakespeare and Milton carved in stone on the front of it was opened as Stroud Grammar School on 3rd July 1874.’

 So, who was Edmonds?
-He was the son of a banker, Orlando Edmonds of Stamford, and after studying at Cheltenham College he was admitted to St. John’s College, Cambridge but transferred to Clare College where he became a scholar.
+Born in 1843, he was the son of a banker, Orlando Edmonds of Stamford, and after studying at Cheltenham College he was admitted to St. John’s College, Cambridge but transferred to Clare College where he became a scholar.
 Having graduated he was appointed as an Assistant Master at Wakefield School in Yorkshire.
 He was clearly drawn to holy orders and he was made a Deacon in 1871 and appointed to serve his title at Stroud.
 I have discovered that at the time of the 1871 census he was visiting James Shrubb Iredell, a retired captain in the Bombay Army, at his home, Coburg House, in Montpellier, Cheltenham.
 Ordination to the Priesthood followed in 1872.

-During his assistant curacy in Stroud he not only set up his Grammar School but, on 25th June 1872. he married his first wife, Mary, the daughter of John Libby, a local cloth manufacturer.
+During his assistant curacy in Stroud he not only set up his Grammar School but, on 25th June 1872. he married his first wife, Mary, the daughter of John Libby (1818-94), a local cloth manufacturer.
 During 1877 Edmonds left Stroud with his young family to take up a position in Weston super Mare.
 On the night of the 1881 census the family resided in Ellenborough Park and John Libby was staying with them.

 At the inaugural meeting of the Stroud Free Library, on the 15th September 1888, his father-in-law, John Libby, delivered a sketch of the history of Mr Edmonds’ Grammar School which he later published in his ‘Twenty Years’ History of Stroud 1870-1890’: